boraaltinok/privacy-policy/rizz-hub-support.md

 ### How do I get personalized AI responses?
 To get personalized AI responses, follow these steps:
-1. Open the Rizz Hub App
+1. Open the Rizz App
 2. Tap the "Upload Screenshot" button on the home screen
 3. Select the screenshot of your conversation
 4. Receive your personalized AI response instantly!

 ### How do I generate pick-up lines?
-Generating pick-up lines with Rizz Hub is simple:
+Generating pick-up lines with Rizz App is simple:
-1. Open the Rizz Hub App
+1. Open the Rizz App
 2. Tap the "Give a Pickup Line" button on the home screen
 3. Enjoy and use the catchy pick-up lines to impress your crush!

 ### What is the AI Dating Assistant and how do I use it?
 The AI Dating Assistant provides real-time dating tips and advice.
 To use it:
-1. Open the Rizz Hub App
+1. Open the Rizz App
 2. Tap the "AI Dating Assistant" button on the home screen
 3. Start chatting with the assistant and get personalized advice to improve your dating skills.